In Utero Documentary: An Interview with the Filmmakers, Stephen Gyllenhaal and Kathleen Mann

 In Utero Filmmakers On The Documentary’s Groundbreaking Science And Messages, Audio Interview Transcript

-LISA REAGAN: Welcome to Kindred, an alternative media and non-profit initiative of Families for Conscious Living.
+LISA REAGAN: Welcome to Kindred, an alternative media and non-profit initiative of Kindred World.
 This is Lisa Reagan, and today I am talking with the filmmakers of the documentary, In Utero, Stephen and Kathleen Gyllenhaal.
 In Utero premiered at the Seattle Film Festival in 2015 and over the past year has traveled to film festivals around the world.
 It has also been translated into ten languages and won multiple awards.
 Welcome, Kathleen and Stephen.

 KATHLEEN GYLLENHAAL: Hi.

 STEPHEN GYLLENHAAL: Hi, how are you doing?

 LISA REAGAN: I am so happy to have you both here.
 We did have a call last year and our readers can download or read that interview online, but you just were bringing the movie out and you weren’t sure how the audiences were going to react to it, so I look forward to hearing how the festivals and screenings went.
 But I would like to ask Kathleen if you would start us off with a little bit of an overview to bring anyone who doesn’t know what the film is about up to speed.